Center for Plant Health Science and Technology

 Contact: Ken Bloem

-The CPHST Biological Control Program is a virtual team of 14-18 scientists located at various CPHST Laboratories and Plant Protection Stations.
-The Program focuses on developing technologies that allow living biological organisms, such as natural enemies and competitors, to mitigate the impacts of introduced, invasive insect pests, weeds, and plant pathogens, while minimizing impacts on the environment and non-target organisms.
+The CPHST Biological Control Program is a virtual team of scientists (14-18 depending on project approvals from year to year) located at various CPHST locations.
+The program focuses on developing technologies that support the safe use of parasitoids, predators, herbivores, and pathogens to help mitigate the impacts of introduced invasive weeds and plant pests, while minimizing impacts on the environment and non-target organisms.

 Asian Citrus Psyllid

 From September 2011 through September 2012, over 120,000 Tamarixia radiata parasitoids were mass-produced and released by the CPHST Mission Laboratory in the Lower Rio Grande Valley (LRGV) of Texas for ACP management.
 Both open and closed releases continue and are being used to assess establishment and efficacy of the parasitoids.
 Releases in the urban environment are being made in collaboration with Master Gardeners, Texas A&M Agrilife Extension, and Texas Citrus Mutual using field insectary cages in RV parks to help augment parasitoid release numbers.
 Recovery of parasitoids has been confirmed at 39 locations (17 inside the HLB quarantined zone and 22 outside).
 Closed cage releases made in fine-mesh sleeve cages indicate average parasitism levels of 10.4%.
 Host feeding studies indicate additional mortality at 64.9%.
 Using the field cage rearing methods developed by the Mission Laboratory, the CPHST California Station initiated a cooperative effort together with the Citrus Research Board, CDFA and University of California to develop field cage mass-rearing techniques for T. radiata in California.

 Emerald Ash Borer